12 Signs That You’re Borderline Diabetic

 You had gestational diabetes

-If you’re currently pregnant, be on the lookout for the silent signs of gestational diabetes—but having had GD in the past also puts you at risk for prediabetes now, according to research.
+Having had gestational diabetes in the past also puts you at risk for prediabetes now, according to research, including a study in BMC Pregnancy and Childbirth.
 “Once you have been diagnosed with any form of diabetes, like gestational diabetes, you are at increase risk for developing this again over time, especially with weight gain,” Dr. Adimoolam says.
-According to the American Diabetes Association, doctors don’t know exactly why GD develops, but it could be that pregnancy hormones affect how the body uses insulin.
+According to the American Diabetes Association, doctors don’t know exactly why gestational diabetes develops, but it could be that pregnancy hormones affect how the body uses insulin.
 The NIDDK suggests women who’ve had gestational diabetes have their blood glucose tested every three years.

 You have an unhealthy lifestyle